 Let’s start with Google, as that’s where a lot of people will find your blog posts first.
 Google cuts off any headline after 70 characters.
 This means it pays to stay within that limit so your efforts aren’t chopped off.

-We then get to shareability.
-Different lengths are recommended for different platforms.
+We then get to “share-ability”.
+Different length headlines are recommended for different platforms.
 The ideal length for sharing on Facebook is about 40 characters, whereas on Twitter titles with 71 to 100 characters perform best.
 When it comes to LinkedIn, you can even go from 80 to 120 characters.
 These numbers, though researched, are not very helpful.
 Your headline is of a certain length and won’t change just because you share it on social media.

 Other important factors for your blog titles

 I recommend that you always craft your title after you have finished writing your blog post.
-Give yourself a working title to keep you on track while you’re writing but only create the final headline once you know exactly what’s in the body of your text.
+Give yourself a working title to keep you on track while you’re writing, then create the final headline once you know exactly what is in the body of your text.

 Come up with a few options.
 Then go away for a little while.
-Go and make yourself a cup of tea/coffee/insert favourite beverage here and come back with fresh eyes.
+Go and make yourself a cup of tea/coffee/insert favourite beverage here, then come back with fresh eyes.
 Some people even like to sleep on it.
-One of your ideas will be best at grabbing your attention when you get back to it, that’s the one to go with.
-Or run your ideas past a friend or colleague.
-It’s always good to get someone else’s perspective as we’re often biased towards our own work.
+One of your ideas will be best at grabbing your attention when you get back to it and that’s the one to go with.
+You could also run your ideas past a friend or colleague.
+It’s always good to get a fresh pair of eyes and someone else’s perspective, as we’re often biased towards our own work.

 You also want to make sure you include one keyword (ideally a key phrase or long tail keyword) in your headline.
 It’ll give your SEO an extra boost.

 Over to you

 Did you find this article useful?
 If yes, please share it to social media using one of the buttons.
 Thank you! 😊